 Obstructions such as house additions, garages, and decks must also be taken into consideration when performing exterior waterproofing.
 We can remove concrete, asphalt and pavers.
 In most instances, digging is done by hand to prevent the destruction of landscaping.
 We do our very best to leave your home better then we found it.

-Interested in learning more about exterior waterproofing, Foundation Medix and the services we provide in Northern Virginia, Washington, DC and the surrounding area.
-Our office number is 877-419-8471 call or Contact Us for all your foundation and basement structural issues.
+Interested in learning more about exterior waterproofing, Foundation Medix, or the services we provide in Northern Virginia, Washington, DC and the surrounding area?
+Our office number is 877-327-3819.
+Call or contact us for all your foundation and basement structural issues.
 We are foundation specialists.

 If your house is the victim of a cracked foundation, Foundation Medix can quickly and accurately diagnose the underlying problem.